research-software-directory/research-software-directory/README.md

 that the connection is not secure.

-To fix this, we need to configure the security credentials, but this in turn requires us to claim a domain / configure DNS, e.g. using noip.com.
+To fix this, we need to configure the security credentials, but this in turn requires us to claim a domain and configure a DNS record.
+There are free services available that you can use for this, e.g. https://noip.com.
 Here's how:

-1. claim (sub)domain of noip, or talk to your system administrator to get a name associated with your institute's domain.
+1. Go to https://noip.com, sign up and log in.
+1. Under My services, find ``DNS Records``
+1. Click the ``Add a hostname`` button
+1. Choose your free (sub)domain name, e.g. I chose ``myrsd.ddns.net``
+1. Fill in the IP address of your Amazon machine.
+In my case, ``https://myrsd.ddns.net`` will serve as an alias for ``https://3.92.182.176``
-1. Once you have the name, update ``DOMAIN`` and ``SSL_DOMAINS`` in the file ``rsd-secrets.env`` on your Amazon instance (leave out the ``https://`` part, as well as anything after the ``.com``, ``.nl``, ``.org`` or whatever you may have).
+1. Once you have the (sub)domain name, update ``DOMAIN`` and ``SSL_DOMAINS`` in the file ``rsd-secrets.env`` on your Amazon instance (leave out the ``https://`` part, as well as anything after the ``.com``, ``.nl``, ``.org`` or whatever you may have).
+1. Fill in your e-mail for ``SSL_ADMIN_EMAIL``.
-1. Finally, revisit your OAuth app here https://github.com/settings/developers, replace the Amazon IP address with in the ``Authorization callback url`` with your freshly minted domain name.
+1. Finally, revisit your OAuth app here https://github.com/settings/developers, replace the Amazon IP address in the ``Authorization callback url`` with your freshly minted domain name.
+1. Now, stop the Research Software Directory if it is still running with Ctrl-c or ``docker-compose -p rsd stop``.
+1. Update the environment variables by ``source``ing your secrets again:

+    ```
+    cd ~/rsd
+    source rsd-secrets.env
+    ```
+1. Start the Research Software Directory back up

+    ```
+    cd ~/rsd
+    docker-compose -p rsd up
+    ```
+1. Pointing your browser to your (sub)domain name should now show your instance of the Research Software Directory (although be aware that sometimes it takes a while before the domain name resolves to the IP address.

 ### Configuring IAM